cdsittampalam/documentation/docs/Partner API.md

 * the nonce (or number) that is generated for cryptographic purposes.
 * the payload (body) for POST/PUT requests that contain added data.

-"To formulate the signature, these three components should be concatenated in that order without any kind of delimiters, signed with the private key and the result encoded in base64 url safe encoding (RFC 4648)."
+To formulate the signature, these three components should be concatenated in that order without any kind of delimiters, signed with the private key and the result encoded in base64 url safe encoding (RFC 4648).

 The following http headers are added to each request: